 Top things to do in Isla de Gigantes, The Philippines

 Sandbars are always a favourite.
 There’s something thrilling and wonderful about the thought that you’re walking along a path that’s submerged underwater at high tide!
 Of course, the Gigantes Islands have their own and you can find it at Bantigue Island.
 The Bantigue Sandbar is one of the longest ones in the country so don’t miss the opportunity to walk it.
-Take advantage of the crystal clear waters on either side, and have a swim too.
+Take advantage of the crystal clear waters on either side and have a swim too.

-This beach may just like be many other beaches in the Philippines with its powdery white sand and clear waters perfect for snorkeling, but there’s one thing that makes Antonia Beach quite special.
+This beach may just be like many other beaches in the Philippines with its powdery white sand and clear waters perfect for snorkeling, but there’s one thing that makes Antonia Beach quite special.
 Here, you can indulge in extremely cheap fresh seafood.
 This is why the Gigantes Islands are also known as the scallops capital of the Philippines.
 You can buy scallops here (and in a few other other locations in Gigantes) for only one peso!
 Other activities at Antonia Beach include beach camping, beach volleyball, and spelunking at the nearby caves.

 If you want to live out that fairy-tale vibe and know a little bit more about some of the Philippines’ myths, then don’t miss Tangke Lagoon.
 It’s a hidden saltwater pool behind huge cliffs and limestone formations at Isla De Gigantes Sur.
-Locals have their own stories surrounding this attraction so if you’re ever curious about a few myths and legends, ask about it from them.
+Locals have their own stories surrounding this attraction, so if you’re ever curious about a few myths and legends, ask about it from them.
 Don’t forget to wear aqua shoes that are lightweight but durable at the same time.
-You will be climbing a few rocks and limestone karsts so it’s best to keep your feet safe.
+You will be climbing a few rocks and limestone karsts, so it’s best to keep your feet safe.
 Also, Tangke Lagoon is even more stunning when the tides are high.
 Ask your bangkero or boatman to take you there during high tide if you can.

 Cabugao Dako Island